singaround/songbook/songs/dance-to-your-daddy.md

 You shall have a kipper when the boat comes in

 >***Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, to your Mummy sing\
+Dance to your Daddy, my little lad\
-Dance to your Daddy, my little laddie\
+Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, to your mummy sing.***
+Dance to your Daddy, my little lass.***